 Can I drop my Medicare Advantage plan and go back to my Original Medicare?

 Yes, you can drop your Medicare Advantage plan and enroll in Original Medicare during the Annual Enrollment Period or the Medicare Advantage Open Enrollment Period.

 How to Enroll in a Medicare Advantage Plan?

-You can enroll in a Medicare Advantage plan by working with a licensed Medicare agent.
-Our online quoting tool can compare plans available in your zip code.
+Working with a licensed Medicare agent can enroll in a Medicare Advantage plan.
+Our online quoting tool can compare programs available in your zip code.
 Or, give us a call directly at the number above.